Located in the Main Building in Room 212, the Student Services Office aims at enhancing the student experience at Western State.

 We’re here to support you!
 The commitment required to be successful in law school can be stressful.
 We want to provide you the resources you need to make your learning experience a positive one.

 Disabled Student Services

 The Americans with Disabilities (ADA) along with Section 504 of the Rehabilitation Act were enacted to provide a clear and comprehensive mandate for the elimination of the discrimination against individuals with disabilities.
 In compliance with these laws, we are dedicated to making a reasonable effort to provide accommodations for qualified student with known disabilities.

 Confidential counseling services are offered free of charge to Western State students.
 Dr. Gerri Winkleman, Ph.D., MFT is a licensed professional counselor and can provide counseling on both academic and personal life issues.
-Her office hours for Fall 2013 are Tuesday and Wednesday from 1:00 p.m. – 5:00 p.m.
-To leave a confidential message for Dr. Winkelman, call 714-459-1160 or to schedule an appointment, please contact Kelley Jones-Horwood at 714-459-1159.
+Her office hours are Tuesdays from 1:00 p.m. – 6:00 p.m.
+To leave a confidential message for Dr. Winkelman, call 714-459-1160 or to schedule an appointment, please contact Joyce McCune at 714-459-1109.

 Best wishes for a successful academic career at Western State.
 We look forward to working with you!